AntaripBrali/AntaripBrali/README.md

-- 👋 Hi, I’m @AntaripBrali
+- 👋 Hi, ANTAREEP
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things by being around common peoples.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on start-up projects.
-- 📫 How to reach me ...
+- 📫 How to reach me IG:

 <!---
 AntaripBrali/AntaripBrali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.